walleford/algorithms_and_data_structures/textbookNotes/chapter1.md

     type equal to another primitive data type, it actually makes a copy: if `x=1` and `y=2` and you set `x=y`, x will now be `x=2`

+    ### Arrays are Objects

+    - every value of a non-primitive type is an object.
+There is special language support for certain operations on arrays such as: declarations, initialization, and indexing.

+    ### Interface Inheritance

+    - inheritance is the relationship between two objects
+    - Subtyping is one inheritance mechanism, where the relationship is defined by an *interface*.
+In the interface you specify a set of common methods that each class must contain that inherits the base class.
+Example:
+    ```java
+    public interface Datable
+    {
+        int month();
+        int day();
+        int year();
+    }

+    // it is then inherited

+    public class Date implements Datable
+    {
+        //implementation code here of the 3 methods
+    }
+    ```

+    ### Implementation Inheritance

+    - The next inheritance method is subclassing
+    - Subclassing enables a developer to change behavior and add functionality without rewriting an entire class from scratch.
+You define a new class that inherits the methods and variables of another class.
+The subclass can redefine or override methods in the superclass.

+    ### String Conversion

+    - By convention, every Java type inherits the `toString()` from Object, so any client can invoke `.toString()`
+    - This is used to convert other primitive data types to strings, and is implicitly used anytime a string is concatenated with another data type.

+    ### Equality

+    - Since variable names of objects are only references to their location in memory, you can't check the equality of two declared objects.
+This can be accomplished, however, with the `.equals()` method.

+    ### Memory Management

+    - Say you create two objects, `a` and `b`, if you then later set `a = b` you are setting them both to reference the memory location of `b`.
+This would leave the memory block created for the original `a` still in memory but not able to be referenced.
+This is known as orphaning an object.
+    - Memory management is much easier for primitive data types because all of the information needed for memory allocation is known at runtime.
+    - For objects, it can be more difficult.
+However, Java has built-in memory management.
+Reclaiming this unused memory is known as garbage collection.